 After receiving my Associate’s degree in Communication Studies from West Valley College, I transferred to Stanford University, where I earned my Bachelor’s degree in Urban Studies.
 Shortly after, I went on to earn a Master of City Planning (MCP) degree with a Transportation Planning emphasis from the University of California, Berkeley.

 So why did I choose to pursue a term as a BART Director…?
 Through my years as an advocate and student, I came to the realization that so many of the transportation and land-use planning decisions that I find important are politically-defined.
 While as a professional planner, I get to do research and analysis (which I enjoy doing!) relating to transportation and land-use, a lot of that research and analysis gets birthed and predicated on the political side of the coin, where the initiatives are born and the visionary planning takes place.
 And that’s the side I wanted to be on and where I felt I could make the best contribution to society.
 With BART being the region’s premiere inter-city transit service provider, it felt like the best setting for me to pursue this endeavor.

 I live in the unincorporated West Contra Costa County community of El Sobrante and in my spare time enjoy nature and outdoor activities and can never get enough of some good music listening – particularly Old School R&B!
-Most especially, my litigious and critical nature influences my love to engage in in-depth and philosophical conversations; I’m ready for them just about any time, day or night!
+Most especially, my critical nature influences my love to engage in in-depth and philosophical conversations; I’m ready for them just about any time, day or night!